adgellida/ubunsys/README.md

 <img src="https://raw.githubusercontent.com/adgellida/ubunsys/master/src/images/ubunsys_009.png" width="425">

-What this program do
+What this program does
 =============================================

 ##### Packages

-* You can select a lot of apps and install them clicking only a button.
-Not all apps are updated due to package maintainers policy, in some cases not proporcionating an autoupdate way.
+* You can select a lot of apps and install them by only clicking a button.

 ##### Tweaks

-* Enable-disable sudo without pass.
-For security when you exec sudo a password is prompted, but is tedious to put pass each time you executed an elevated permission action, so I recommend to push this button when you don't need this security and want speed. **Then disable this function to restore security on your system.**
+* Enable-disable sudo without a password.
+This is usually for security when you execute the sudo command you are prompted for a password, but it can be tedious to put in a passwird each time you execute an elevated permission action, so I recommend to push this button when you don't need this security and want speed. **be sure once you are done to disable this function to restore security to your system.**

-* Enable-disable asterisks when you put pass on terminal, hibernation, firewall.
+* Enable-disable asterisks when you put password in for the terminal, hibernation, or firewall.

 * Open sources.list.d, sudoers file (backup and import).

-* Install more content on New Doc Sub-Menu (secondary mouse button).
+* Gives access to new content when right clicking.

-* Reduce timeout when shutdown, not recommended by now to use.
+* Reduce shutdown timer to less than the standard, it is not recommended to use this currently.

 ##### System

-* Default update & upgrade system, update & upgrade repos, exec normal user installation script from git, default clean system.
+* Change the fefault update & upgrade system, update & upgrade repos, exec normal user installation script from git, or default back to a clean system.

-* Smart system update, clean ancient kernels, upgrade to latest stable OS version, install mainline kernel (not recommended, possible incompatibilities)
+* Smart system update, clean out old kernels, upgrade to latest stable OS version, install mainline kernel (not recommended, due to possible incompatibilities).

-* Upgrade to latest unstable OS version (not recommended, bugs).
+* Upgrade to latest unstable OS version (not recommended, due to bugs).

 ##### Repair

-* Check system integrity, repair network, missing GPG keys.
+* Check system integrity, repair network, check missing GPG keys.

 And more...

 Tutorial
 =============================================

-Push [here](https://github.com/adgellida/ubunsys/wiki/Tutorial_en) to go to wiki.
+Push [here](https://github.com/adgellida/ubunsys/wiki/Tutorial_en) to go to the wiki.

 How can I help?
 =============================================

-You can create a new [issue](https://github.com/adgellida/ubunsys/issues/new) with an error, proposing new funcitonalities, adding new packages, help on coding, etc...
+You can create a new [issue](https://github.com/adgellida/ubunsys/issues/new) with an error, proposing new functionality, adding new packages, help on coding, etc...

 Dependencies
 =============================================